mailzwj/imfe/README.md

     new <dirname>    Create file or directory. eg：imfe new a/b/c.txt server [option]  Start static server.
-    build [option]   Minify javascript and css files.
+    build [option]   Minify javascript and css files. add <pluginName> Add a new plugin with default files.

   Options: